frizchar/inpatients-forecasting/README.md

 - HOSPITAL_list : determines hospital IDs of the hospitals whose inpatients the code forecasts ( values : _1_, _2_ )
 - HORIZON_VALUE : determines the # of days for which the code forecasts the inpatients, namely the _prediction horizon_ ( in our example value is _14_ )
 - CAP_TYPE : determines the type of cap used in the code for the maximum number of inpatients allowed by the algorithm ( values : 'soft', 'hard' )

+The required packages are included in file _requirements.txt_.